voogieJames/react-101/README.md

-# Exercise 2: Make Todo List Great Again!
+# Exercise 3: No more Mister nice Todo List!
 Howdy, guys!
 In this task you are challenged to used some _redux_ knowledge you have gained so far.
 I suggest you to go through the basic parts of _redux_ way of doing things to refresh your knowledge and be comfortable with actions and what happens when you dispatch them, what are reducers and how to connect _redux_ store to your project.

 The project that we worked on is broken into pieces again, however I scattered some comments in the every code so pay attention 👀